What pops into your mind when you see the word, "liberation"?

 Mining: The First Chapter

 The whole process starts with mined ore delivered by the truckload to a mining process facility, often near to the ore pit, where the ore is crushed and milled thereby separating the copper from the waste rock (ie. gangue).
-The milled ore is then mixed with water creating a slurry before undergoing froth flotation, a process which involves adding various chemical reagents while bubbling air into the slurry causing the copper to attach to the bubbles and float to the surface.
+The milled ore is then mixed with water creating a slurry before undergoing froth flotation, a process that involves adding various chemical reagents while bubbling air into the slurry causing the copper to attach to the bubbles and float to the surface.
 Once enough copper floats to the top, it is skimmed off and further concentrated in a thickener and pressed through a filter producing roughly 25%-40% copper concentrate with an 8 - 12% moisture content.
-The rest of the concentrate is made up of other metals such as nickel, arsenic, bismuth, and/or antimony.
+The rest of the concentrate is made up of other metals such as iron, nickel, arsenic, bismuth, antimony, etc.. as well as sulfur.

 Refining: Pyro- vs Hydrometallurgy